 A. Backup Access Database Back-End

 Give notifications to the users before starting the backup process as running the backup process needs exclusive access to the database file.
-This might restricts the user to use the back-end database while the backup process is running.
+This might restrict the user from using the back-end database while the backup process is running.

 Steps To Backup Back-End Database: